dymmond/esmerald/docs/en/docs/configurations/template.md

 TemplateConfig is a simple set of configurations that when passed enables the template engine.

 !!! info
-    Currently Esmerald supports `Jinja2` or `mako` (deprecated).
-Mako will be removed in the release 3.6.0 of Esmerald.
+    Currently Esmerald supports `Jinja2`.

-It is important to understand that you don't need to use the provided `JinjaTemplateEngine` or `MakoTemplateEngine` from Esmerald within the `TemplateConfig`.
+It is important to understand that you don't need to use the provided `JinjaTemplateEngine` from Esmerald within the `TemplateConfig`.

 You are free to build your own and pass it to the `TemplateConfig`.
 This way you can design however you see fit.